tawheedrony/rt-llm-bench/README.md

-# Bounded Real-Time LLM Inference Benchmark
+# RT-LLM-Bench: Bounded Real-Time LLM Inference Benchmark

 A reproducible benchmark harness for evaluating bounded, real-time inference behavior of small LLMs using llama.cpp.
 This is a **configuration-only study** - no llama.cpp source modifications.